maisiejillbt/ForageTheBay/README.md

   - add more content for each of the food items
   - add hover for seasons
   - add more to the map to make it more obvious that it is a map
-  - make map fade to nothing at the end
+  - make map outline fade to nothing at the end
+  - change intro position & add moving shadow effect
+  - refactor a few functions

 # Thank you to OHNO for the beautiful Swear Deck Display font.
   - OHNO https://ohnotype.co/